 After her diploma at the Fryderyk Chopin Music Academy in Warsaw, Ewa Strusińska became known abroad as a laureate of the Bamberg Symphony’s Conducting Competition Gustav Mahler in 2007.
 From 2008 – 2010 she worked as the assistant conductor of Sir Mark Elder with the Hallé Orchestra in Manchester and participated in numerous master classes led by Antoni Wit, Gabriel Chmura, Bruno Weil, Kurt Masur and Valery Gergiev with the London Symphony Orchestra.

-After her recording of works by Moniuszko, Chopin and Lutoslawski with the orchestra of the Beethoven Academy and pianist Martin Labazevitch (Delos 2015), her new recording of the Symphony No. 4 by Grażyna Bacewicz with the Sinfonia Varsovia will be released this year.
+After her recording of works by Moniuszko, Chopin and Lutosławski with the orchestra of the Beethoven Academy and pianist Martin Labazevitch in 2015, her recording of the Symphony No. 4 by Grażyna Bacewicz with the Sinfonia Varsovia was released in 2018.

 Not to be altered without permission.
 Please destroy all previous material.